JohnnyJii/Lagalt/back/README.md

     "?description": "String"
 }
 ```
+HTTP response
 - 201 if new User created
 - 204 if User updated
-- Returns 400 BAD REQUEST if path id and request body id different
+- 400 if path id and request body id different
-- Returns 400 if users google id already in use
+- 400 if users google id is already in use

 [&#8593; TOP](#back-end-lagalt-project)

 #### DELETE user
 [https://lagalt-server.herokuapp.com/api/v1/users/:id](https://lagalt-server.herokuapp.com/api/v1/users/:id)

-Returns
+HTTP response
 - 204 if User deleted from database
 - 404 if User can not be deleted AKA. already deleted